5 Steps to Design Your Backyard

 - Have the right size – The patio’s size depends on its use and purpose.
 If it’s for family, make the size enough to serve the needs of your family members.
 If it’s for future gatherings you’ll need a bigger one to accommodate a larger crowd.

 - Pick a material – For patio floorings, the common materials used are brick, concrete, slate, and flagstone.
 It can be alone or a combination of any of the materials and should match the style of your home.

 - Select details – A patio can be as simple as a piece of concrete.
 But it can also be complex—loaded with various amenities such as low-voltage lighting, planters, fountains, or fireplaces.

-- Plan your plantings – The presence of trees, flowers, and shrubs adds beauty and attraction to your patio.
-However, make sure that it will complement instead of overwhelming the space.
+- Plan your plantings – The presence of trees, flowers, and shrubs add beauty and attraction to your patio.
+However, make sure that it will complement instead of overwhelm the space.